GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 `URI routing` is the process of taking the requested URI and deciding which application handler will handle the current request.
-For this, we initialize the :class:`WSGIApplication` defining a list of `routes`: each `route` analyses the current request URI and, if it matches certain criterias, returns the handler and optional variables extracted from the URI.
+For this, we initialize the :class:`WSGIApplication` defining a list of `routes`: each `route` analyses the current request and, if it matches certain criterias, returns the handler and optional variables extracted from the URI.

 webapp2 offers a powerful and extensible system to match and build URIs, which is explained in details in this section.